yanjungh/Sudoku/README.md

 This is Python program that solves Sudoku puzzles using backtrack algorithm.

-The implementation of algorithm is based on the book **"The Algorithm Design Manual"** (Second Edition) by Steven S. Skienna.
-My program takes 0.8 second to solve the hard problem in page 239 of the book.
+The implementation of algorithm is mainly based on the book **"The Algorithm Design Manual"** (Second Edition) by Steven S. Skienna, but with following optimizations:
+   1. The solver keeps a list of all open cells, each with its own set of possible numbers.
+   1. Each time the solver takes the next cell having fewest possible numbers.
+   1. When the solver fills a cell, it takes this cell out of the open cells list.
+In addition, the solver updates possible values for open cells in the same affected row, column or sector.
+   1. Similarly, when the solver frees a cell, it adds the cell back and updates possible values for open cells just like the above.

-The hard problem is included in the sample games.
+The solver takes 0.8 second to solve the hard problem in page 239 of the book.
+The hard problem is also included in the sample games.

 # Requirements